kms-kalyan/professional-doppelganger/README.md

 ## Troubleshooting

 - **Cluster not forming**: Ensure both nodes are started and can communicate
-- **API errors**: Verify your OpenAI API key is correct and has credits
+- **API errors**: Verify your OpenAI API key is correct and has credits/balance
 - **Port conflicts**: Change ports in startup scripts if 8080/8081 or 2551/2552 are in use

 ## License